 Veterans receive priority registration for all semesters 1 week prior to regular student registration.
 Current and prospective students are encouraged to begin the benefits application process at least 45 days prior to Veterans Registration.
-Early submission of all required documentation is processed in the order received granted all paperwork has been received by the TSUOVA and ensures delivery of benefits in a timely manner.
+Early submission of all required documentation is processed in the order received granted all required paperwork and documentation has been received by the Office of Veteran Services ensures delivery of benefits in a timely manner.

-Reserve Officer Training CORPS (ROTC)
+RESERVE OFFICER TRAINING CORPS (ROTC)